GittyGittyGat/CalendarApp/README.md

 # CalendarApp

+Note: currently focused on imporving my front-end capabilities with JS30 in 30 and DSA with LeetCode.

 Making a useful task management application.

 Please note this application requires the use of SDL and SQLite (both of which are not included in this repository).